Mindlog™ for Parents

 Finally, once children begin to prefer typing, they can write directly into MindLog and begin sharing their writing with friends and family.

-Please contact us if you're interested in beta-testing MindLog for Parents.
+Please contact us if you're interested in MindLog for Parents.

 Why MindLog?

-For example, because children develop at quite different rates, children who develop more rapidly (and are frequently read to) may teach themselves to read before first grade.
-Other children who are read to just as often but are developing less rapidly, may need to be read to up to 3 or even 4 years longer before their minds are primed for reading.
-In the past, educators expected all children of a particular age to learn to read, regardless of how prepared their minds were.
-For children who weren't ready to read, this could mean several years of seeing themselves as failures, which is not a good way to support healthy mental development.
+For example, because children develop at quite different rates, children who develop rapidly (and are frequently read to) may teach themselves to read before first grade.
+Other children who are read to just as often but develop less rapidly, may need to be read to for 2 or 3 more years before their minds are primed for reading.

-Most children who have been read to daily can learn to read within a few weeks once they are regularly scoring in mid-level 8 on our scale.
-The average age-range for scores at this level is 5–8.
+Most children who have been read to daily can learn to read independently within a few weeks once they are regularly scoring in upper level 8 on Lectica's scale.
+The typical age-range for scores at this level is 6–9, so knowing where your child's scores fall can be a great help in determining when to introduce reading.

 MindLog and home-schooling